Blueprint Travelers

 Views of the mountains in Ushuaia

-The Southern Patagonia region has a stronger focus on mountain and glacier activities, due to the landscape in this area.
-Here, we pushed our bodies to the limit, hiking on land and glaciers in Ushuaia, Torres del Paine, El Calafate, and El Chalten.
-While we loved the challenges, we felt that this area was really driven by tourism, and as a result, the areas catered to the European and United States tourists that were attracted to these towns.
+The Southern Patagonia region has a stronger focus on mountain and glacier activities, due to the rugged landscape in this area.
+Here, there are countless places to go for incredible hikes on land and glaciers in Ushuaia, Torres del Paine, El Calafate, and El Chalten.
+This area is really driven by tourism, and as a result, caters to the European, United States, and South American tourists that are attracted to these towns and activities.

 The mountains of Torres del Paine